 For example, drivers who are hit while making a left turn are often held liable for an accident, as they need to make a judgment call about when it’s safe to turn; however, if their vehicle experiences a mechanical failure as they’re turning (or the driver who hits them has failed to obey a traffic signal or violated other traffic laws), their share in the fault might be reduced.

-If you’re in a passenger vehicle that has been involved in a truck accident, we encourage you to seek the advice of a personal injury attorney.
+If you have been involved in a truck accident, we encourage you to contact the Indiana Truck Accident Attorneys of Wilson Kehoe Winingham today.
 Regardless of who was at fault for the crash, you may be struggling with steep medical bills or costly vehicle repairs.
-Your lawyer will carefully review what happened during the crash, provide you with invaluable advice, and advocate for you as you deal with insurance companies and possible civil litigation.
+We will carefully review what happened during the crash, provide you with invaluable advice, and advocate for you as you deal with insurance companies and possible civil litigation.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.